Almost device-independent certification of GME states with minimal measurements: 1SDI certification of multipartite quantum states

-An equivalent way to represent graph states is by using the stabilizer formalism.
-Given a multigraph $G=(V,E)$, let us consider a vertex $i$ and associate the operator $X$ to it.
-All the vertices attached by an edge $e$ to the $i-$th vertex are associated with the operator $Z$.
-Thus, the stabilizing operator corresponding to the $i-$th vertex is given by
+An equivalent way to represent graph states is by using the stabilizer formalism \cite{graphuse4}.
+Let us consider a multigraph $G=(V,E)$ and associate to each vertex $i$ the following operator

-where $n(i)$ is the set of vertices connected to the vertex $i$.
-The graph state $\ket{G}$ is the unique eigenstate of all the stabilizing operators $S_i(G)$ corresponding to the eigenvalue $1$.
-For example, the well-known Greenberger-Horne-Zeilinger (GHZ) state is a graph state.
+where $n(i)$ is the set of vertices connected to the vertex $i$, which is also called the neighborhood of $i$.
+The graph state $\ket{G}$ is the unique eigenstate of all the $N$ stabilizing operators $S_i(G)$ corresponding to the eigenvalue $1$.
+For example, the GHZ states are graph states.

+Before presenting our first results, we note that fully device-independent schemes for graph states of local dimension two or three have already been proposed in Refs.~\cite{Mckague_2014, Flavio} and~\cite{Santos_2023}, respectively, whereas no scheme is known beyond these specific dimensions.
+Here, we provide strategies that allow for the certification of graph states of arbitrary local dimension, albeit under the assumption that one of the measurement devices is trusted.

-Let us now move on to constructing steering inequalities that are maximally violated by any graph state and then use them later for self-testing.
-For this purpose, we construct the steering operator by considering the stabilizing operators of a graph state of the form \eqref{stab}.
-Then, we consider the first vertex, and label it as $0$ vertex, to be trusted and thus the measurement operators acting on it are known to be $Z_d$ and $X_d$ \eqref{Aliceobservables}.
-Next, we replace $Z_d$ and $X_d$ on the $j$-th vertex with $B_{j,0}, B_{j,1}$ respectively.
+Let us now move on to constructing steering inequalities that are maximally violated by graph states and then use these inequalities for self-testing.
+Let us consider a graph state $\ket{G}$ associated to a graph $G$.
+We construct the steering operator from the corresponding stabilizing operators \eqref{stab}.
+We then assume the first vertex to be trusted and label it as $0$; thus the measurement operators acting on the first site are known to be $Z_d$ and $X_d$ \eqref{Aliceobservables}.
+Next, we replace $Z_d$ and $X_d$ on the $j$-th vertex with arbitrary $d$-outcome observables $B_{j,0}$ and $B_{j,1}$, respectively.
 The steering operator is then given by

-where $h.c.$ denotes the Hermitian conjugate of the operator on its left-hand side with $G,N$ denoting the graph and number of vertices respectively.
-Notice that, given a graph $G=(V,E)$, the first term of the above operator corresponds to the stabilizer when choosing the vertex $0$, the second term consists of the stabilizers when choosing vertices connected to the $0^\text{th}$ vertex and the third term consists of rest of it.
+where $h.c.$ denotes the Hermitian conjugate of the operator on its left-hand side.
+Notice that for a given graph $G=(V,E)$, the first term of the above operator corresponds to the stabilizer when choosing the vertex $0$, the second term consists of the stabilizers when choosing vertices connected to the $0$th vertex and the third term consists of rest of it.
 Also notice that in the above operator $\gamma_{i,j}=\gamma_{j,i}$ for any $i,j$.
 Thus, the steering inequality is given by